ImageMagick/MagickCache/README.md

 Others can store content in the cache along side your content.
 However, their content is unavailable to you.
 You cannot get, identify, expire or delete content that you do not own as determined by your secret passkey.

-The magick cache owner can get, identify, expire, or delete all the content, including content you own, with this command, for example:
+The MagickCache owner can get, identify, expire, or delete all the content, including content you own, with this command, for example:

 ```
 $ magick-cache -passkey passkey.txt identify /opt/magick-cache /